bergus/F/Stream.doku.md

 Drag'n'Drop: ValueStream of Promises (for drop actions) that fire Progress-EventStreams for the drag-animation Resettable Timer: ValueStream of Clock-Behaviors or Interval-EventStreams -> flatten to Stream of "reset" and "tick" events
-CircularEvaluation: Fix-point behaviours!
-Where does the circle start when two of its inputs are changed at the same time?